-- It's your turn to move; the searching depth for this node is d. - During searching, an upper bound of beta is obtained. - Make a null move, i.e., assume you do not move and let the opponent move again. - ▶ Perform an alpha-beta search with a reduced depth d R, where R is a constant decided by experiments. - \triangleright If the returned value v is at least beta, then apply a beta cutoff and return v as the value. - \triangleright If the returned value v does not produce a cutoff, then do the normal alpha-beta search.
+- It's your turn to move; the searching depth for this node is depth. - Make a null move, i.e., assume you do not move and let the opponent move again. - ▶ Perform an alpha-beta search with a reduced depth depth R, where R is a constant decided by experiments. - $\triangleright$ If the returned value v is at least beta, then apply a beta cutoff and return v as the value. - $\triangleright$ If the returned value v does not produce a cutoff, then do the normal alpha-beta search. - Similar ideas work for the case of your opponent's turn to move.